yxLOL/yxLOL.github.io/_posts/2023-10-09-therapy-notes.md

 My grandma was the only exception in this series of abuse.
 I was very open about myself, probably because she thinks I am good the way I am, and she wouldn't demand me to do anything against my will.
 Seeing me being me, my mom just thought I don't have autism.
 The sense of security I felt when I was with my grandma rarely happens as I grew up.
 Unfortunately, I could only visit her during the breaks, and so trips to Wuhan have been something I always looked forward to, and I always felt sad when I had to leave.
 I still remember staring out of the taxi windows as we went to the train station at night, hoping to remember everything I saw.
 In middle school I had my smartphone, and so I took pictures of the neighborhood my grandparents lived in.

 My insecurity is a combination of many worries and anxieties that I breathe in on a daily basis.
 I learned to be fully prepared for any changes.
 It might seem to the others that I have always been trying new things, but they probably won't know that I rehearse almost everything in my head, consciously or unconsciously.
-When I really do it, it will not be completely new.
+When I finally try them, it will not be completely new.

-My coping mechanisms worked well, until it didn't.
+My coping mechanisms worked well, until they didn't.
 I became really depressed when they didn't work well anymore.

 ---